 They even borrowed some of the vocabularies from Guan, particularly the words relating to statecraft and economic activities.
-Also, other tribes such as Ewe are believed to have influenced the Adangbe.
+Also, other tribes such as the Ewe are believed to have influenced the Adangbe.

-Ga-Adangbe tribe cultural aspects
+Ga-Adangbe tribe's cultural aspects

-The culture is usually introduced to their children as they grow up.
-They are expected to stick to it regardless of their status in the future.
-Do you want to know the culture of the Ga-Adangbe tribe?
+Their children learn about this culture as they grow and are expected to stick to it regardless of their status in the future.
+Here is how they view different cultural aspects:

 The Ga people have many cultural beliefs related to Shamanism and Christianity.
 Shamanism was their first belief when they worshipped their ancestors and gods.
 Their original religion is associated with a spirit called ordzemawon.

+Abomsam is known to be the head of all evil spirits.
 Some of these spirits are associated with unique places.
-These spirits are known to change their shapes at their will at any time.
+They are known to change their shapes at their will at any time.
 Priests can either be male or be female.
 The female spirit mediums usually communicate with their voices, unlike in the case of male mediums.

-Ga-Adangbe tribe festivals and celebrations
+Festivals and celebrations